Spagecko/CockTailDBReatNative/README.md

 # CockTailDBReatNative
-This a Cocktail app using React native App utilizing the CockTail DB APi this a personal project to get me introduced to mobile development
+This a Cocktail app using React native App utilizing the CockTail DB APi this a personal project to get me introduced to mobile development.

-This repo only contains the front end code
+This repo only contains the front end code.

-App Componets:
+#App Componets:
 React Native
 Firebase
 Node.js
 Cocktail DB API

+#current issues:
+I am struggling to deploy this app, due to the nature of react native

+#Snapshots
+Snapshots of my app can be found on cocktail demo snapshot folder